pavan-sai-11/ACM-TASKS/README.md

-# Hello Everyone 👋
+# ACM AI Entrance Submission

 I am **Pavan Sai**, currently in **S4 AID**.

-This repository contains the tasks I have completed for the entrance process of **ACM AI**.

-Each task is organized in its respective folder and includes detailed documentation explaining the implementation, methodology, and results.
+This repository contains the complete set of tasks submitted for the ACM AI entrance process.
+Each task is organized in a dedicated folder and includes detailed documentation explaining the methodology, implementation, evaluation metrics, and conclusions.

-Please feel free to explore the repository to review the work.
+The work demonstrates applied machine learning concepts, structured problem-solving, and practical model evaluation.